The Registrar is responsible for keeping and disseminating all student records. This section of the Catalog includes relevant policies.

 Amending or Correcting Student Records

 If a student believes that her or his academic records are inaccurate, misleading, or otherwise in violation of the right to privacy, she or he has the right to challenge and ask for amendment.
 Any request for an amendment of an academic record should be made in writing to the Office of the University Registrar.
-It is the student’s responsibility to keep the University up to date on any changes in address or phone number, name changes, etc. by filing the appropriate forms with the Office of the University Registrar through the ISS office.
+It is the student’s responsibility to keep the University up to date on any changes in address or phone number, name changes, etc. by filing the appropriate forms with the Office of the University Registrar through the Office of Integrated Student Services (OISS).

 Retention of Student Records